-For more information about our student organizations please review the list of all currently authorized student organizations provided below or contact Director of Student Life, Amy Miller.
+For more information about our student organizations please review the list of all currently authorized student organizations provided below or contact Manager of Student Life, Ivana Batkovic.

 The APILSA was formed to address the concerns of Asian students as well as to provide support to its members.
 APILSA welcomes and encourages all students to participate in the many events sponsored by APILSA through the year.
 Many of these events are aimed at educating persons to the many issues facing Asian Americans.
 APILSA also offers a forum for its members to meet Asian American lawyers working in the Cleveland area through its guest speaker series and through its close ties with the Asian American Bar Association of Ohio.

 BLSA is a national organization with chapters at law schools across the country.
 The C-M chapter of BLSA sponsors and co-sponsors various educational and social events throughout the year.
 Our biggest event is the BLSA Scholarship Banquet, which is held every year in April.
 Although BLSA's primary purpose is to provide assistance in preparation and retention of African-American law students, BLSA membership is open to all students.

 Business Law Association

 The Business Law Association is dedicated to providing students with an understanding of the intimate relationship between business practices and legal application.
 For students intending to practice corporate law or join a corporate institution, or for students who possess an entrepreneurial spirit, the Business Law Association is devoted to exposing students to this interdisciplinary relationship.
 Please join us as we seek to prepare students to be future leaders in the business and legal community.

 The Christian Legal Society provides law students with an opportunity for fellowship and spiritual growth through prayer, Bible study, mutual support, get-togethers, speaker events, and volunteer work.
 Our purpose is to integrate our faith with our life as law students, and ultimately, our faith with our future profession.
 "Don't lose Christ in the footnotes" is our motto.